 - Melanie Kozol

 Melanie Kozol is an American landscape painter known for her evocative paintings of the natural world.
 She travels extensively focusing her gaze on local, remote and ancient lands.
-Kozol explores the spirit of the environment through light, color, and form.
+Kozol explores the spirit of the environment through light, color, form, and the painting process.
 Her paintings are suffused with memory and the act of being in nature.

 Kozol received her MFA from the School of Visual Arts and her BFA from Connecticut College.
-She is a recipient of an NEA Visual Artist Fellowship in painting and a Skowhegan scholarship for drawing at the New York Studio School.
+She is a recipient of an NEA Visual Artist Fellowship in painting, a Skowhegan scholarship for drawing at the New York Studio School, and a Mercedes Matter Award for painting from Curator, Yasmeen Siddiqui, at NYSS.
 Kozol has been awarded residencies at the Clipperton Project, Shetland Islands; the Virginia Center for Creative Arts, Amherst, VA; the Constance Saltonstall Foundation, Ithaca, NY; Teatown Reservation, Ossining, NY; and the Skowhegan School of Painting and Sculpture, Skowhegan, Maine.
 Kozol has exhibited her work nationally for over three decades.
 Solo exhibits include Coast 2020, If a Tree Falls 2014, 350 Bleecker Gallery: TreeHouse, Lake George Arts Project; Teatown Lake Reservation; and Weber Fine Arts.
 Her work has been included in exhibitions at the Susan Eley Gallery, NYSS, The Painting Center, Galerie Protégé, Kenise Barnes Fine Art, Project Room 88, Kathryn Markel Fine Arts, Alexander Gallery, DFN and Weill Art Gallery.
 Kozol’s paintings were featured in the movies A Birders Guide to Everything, 2013 and Damsels in Distress, 2011.
 Her paintings are in numerous public and private collections including the OCC at the Department of the Treasury, the Pfizer Corporation, Deutsche Bank and the Bellagio Hotel.
 Kozol is a visiting professor at Pratt Institute, and a painting instructor at the School of the Arts, 92nd ST Y. She lives and works in Brooklyn, NY.